 7. Kepler Track day hikes

-The entire trail is a 60 kilometre (37 mile) loop which starts and finishes at the Control Gates on Lake Te Anau, and typically takes 3 to 4 days to complete.
-But if you’re looking for a day hiking option, you can journey clockwise from the Control Gates for a one-way hike to Rainbow Reach (where you’ll require a shuttle back to your vehicle) or you can go anti-clockwise for an out-and-back hike to Brod Bay.
-The hike to Rainbow Reach is around 3 kilometres (1.9 miles) each way, and the hike to Brod Bay is a little further.
+The entire trail is a 60-kilometer (37-mile) loop that starts and finishes at the Control Gates on Lake Te Anau, and typically takes 3 to 4 days to complete.
+If you’re looking for a day hiking option, you can journey clockwise from the Control Gates for a one-way hike to Rainbow Reach (where you’ll require a shuttle back to your vehicle) or you can go anti-clockwise for an out-and-back hike to Brod Bay.
+The hike to Rainbow Reach is around 3 kilometers (1.9 miles) each way, and the hike to Brod Bay is a little further.
 You’ll want to allow 2.5 hours to complete these hikes.

 You can hike either of these Kepler Track day hike options all year round.